-Blogging is one of my favorite ways to drive traffic to websites and engage with audiences.
+Blogging is one the best ways to drive traffic to websites and engage with audiences.

 But those of you who have been staying up-to-date on the newest marketing trends know video content has been on the rise.

-In fact, experts predict that by 2019, 80% of the global Internet traffic will be videos.
-More than half of marketing executives say video content is their most profitable ROI.
+In fact, recent data has demonstrated that 65.93% of total volume over the internet.
+That’s why it’s unsurprising that more than half of marketing executives say video content is their most profitable ROI.

 Based on all these numbers, it’s safe to say people love consuming video content.
 But establishing yourself as a prominent video blogger can be a daunting task, especially if you’ve never done it before.